Are you looking for the most powerful and effective hard surface moss killer you can buy in the United Kingdom?

 For patios, it’s the same.

-The best way to remove lichen is to apply the strongest chemical you can find and then apply a good dose of patience.
+The best way to remove lichen is to use the strongest moss killer chemical you can find and then apply a good dose of patience.